fidotheprince/fidotheprince/README.md

+#Hello I'm Alvaro my friends call me 🐕 Fido 🐕

-*"Mastery is not a function of genius or talent.
+###*"Mastery is not a function of genius or talent.
 It is a function of time and intense focus applied to a particular field of knowledge"* -Robert Green

 <!--
 **fidotheprince/fidotheprince** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.